 Your vehicle has also been equipped with a TPMS malfunction indicator to indicate when the system is not operating properly.
 The TPMS malfunction indicator is combined with the low tire pressure telltale.
 When the system detects a malfunction, the telltale will flash for approximately one minute and then remain continuously illuminated.
 This sequence will continue upon subsequent vehicle start-ups as long as the malfunction exists.
 When the malfunction indicator is illuminated, the system may not be able to detect or signal low tire pressure as intended.
 TPMS malfunctions may occur for a variety of reasons, including the installation of replacement or alternate tires or wheels on the vehicle that prevent the TPMS from functioning properly.
-Always check the TPMS malfunction telltale after replacing one or more tires or wheels on your vehicle, to ensure that the replacement or alternate tires and wheels allow the TPMS to continue to function properly.
+Always check the TPMS malfunction telltale after replacing one or more tires or wheels on your vehicle to ensure that the replacement or alternate tires and wheels allow the TPMS to continue to function properly.

 The TPMS has been optimized for the original equipment tires and wheels.
 TPMS pressures and warning have been established for the tire size equipped on your vehicle.
 Undesirable system operation or sensor damage may result when using replacement equipment that is not of the same size, type, and/or style.
 Aftermarket wheels can cause sensor damage.
-Do not use tire sealant from a can or balance beads if your vehicle is equipped with a TPMS, as damage to the sensors may result.
+Using aftermarket tire sealants may cause the Tire Pressure Monitoring System (TPMS) sensor to become inoperable.
+After using an aftermarket tire sealant it is recommended that you take your vehicle to an authorized dealership to have your sensor function checked.

 NOTE: The TPMS telltale is also accompanied by a "Low Tire" message in the Electronic Vehicle Information Center (EVIC).
-For further information refer to "Tire Pressure Monitoring System (TPMS) in "Starting And Operating".
+Refer to "Tire Pressure Monitoring System (TPMS) in "Starting And Operating" for further information.